-Our popular blog 5 Steps to Start Silver Soldering covers soldering with a brief explanation of pickling metal.
+Our popular blog 5 Steps to Start Silver Soldering covers soldering with a brief explanation of firescale and pickling metal.
 This time around, we’re expanding on the pickling process.
 Pickling is simply dissolving firescale from the top layer of your piece after it has been heated.
 It’s called pickling because jewelers used to remove firescale with a solution of alum, which is the same compound used to make pickles.

 Firescale occurs to some degree every time your piece is heated, whether it is made of silver, brass or copper.
 Heating metal causes copper oxides to rise and mix with the air to create a purple, gray or blue color on the surface of the metal.